petpiki-ux/Neverlank-Chartered-Accountants-App/README.md

 **Default login:** username `admin`, password `changeme123` — please change this immediately from the Account page (top right) once you're in, and add your team members from the "Team" menu.

+The Neverlank logo appears on the sign-in screen and in the top-left of every page (also used as the browser tab icon) — swap `static/img/neverlank-logo.png` for a different image any time to rebrand.

 ### Want an actual .exe file instead?